Updated: June 2026

 Similarly, our Subscriber Capacity score uses the same data-based approach.
 Preseem takes in billions of metrics across our customer base and this tells us how subscribers typically behave in a given network and what specific APs should be capable of.
 We’re then able to convert that into a score that tells you how many subscribers you can have on a given AP in the current RF conditions.
 This allows your sales and marketing team to proactively target specific areas where you know you can add more customers.

-Dan also gave a preview of a couple of upcoming features for Preseem designed to help operators further improve QoE performance and embrace proactive management.
-The first is our Automatic AP Capacity Management tool that helps solve overloaded AP issues.
-The second is our Plan Assurance feature which will help operators understand the network’s ability to deliver a given plan speed while maintaining a great experience.
+Dan also gave a preview of some upcoming features for Preseem designed to help operators further improve QoE performance and embrace proactive management, including our Automatic AP Capacity Management tool that helps solve overloaded AP issues.
+Update: This feature is now live in Preseem.